zenstackhq/zenstack-v3/samples/blog/README.md

 ### 1. CRUD API

 Replicating PrismaClient's CRUD API is around 80% done, including typing and runtime.
+Database access is entirely through Kysely.
+At runtime there's no Prisma dependency.

 Not supported yet: